About Scott Gurvey

 Gurvey has continued to write for various online sites, to teach the next generation of journalists, and to advise companies and nonprofits on media relations, communications strategy, ethics, newsroom operations and online application design and practice.
 He writes an instructional blog “Financial Market Reporting” for the Donald W. Reynolds National Center for Business Journalism, which is a unit of the Walter Cronkite School of Journalism and Mass Communications at Arizona State University.
 He has also lectured at the Cronkite School.

-In the fall of 2021 Gurvey will be teaching Media Law and Ethics as an Instructor, Journalism Program, Humanities & Sciences Department at UCLA Extension.
-And during the winter term of 2022, Gurvey will be a Visiting Assistant Professor of Journalism at Washington and Lee University in Virginia.
+In 2021 Gurvey began teaching Media Law and Ethics as an Instructor, Journalism Program, Humanities & Sciences Department at UCLA Extension.
+He teaches in the spring and fall quarters.
+During the winter term of 2022, Gurvey was appointed Visiting Assistant Professor of Journalism at Washington and Lee University in Virginia.

 Gurvey is also a contributing columnist for The Network, Cisco’s Branded Technology News Site, a podcast moderator for the Society of American Business Editors and Writers (SABEW), and a resource lecturer for the News Literacy Project.